 Animation by Alex Kuzoian

-Sam Altman is the chairman of Y Combinator, the legendary Silicon Valley incubator that gave life to Airbnb, Reddit, Dropbox, and more, and co-founder of OpenAI.
+Sam Altman is the chair of Y Combinator, the legendary Silicon Valley incubator that gave life to Airbnb, Reddit, Dropbox, and more, and co-founder of OpenAI.
 He previously founded Loopt, a groundbreaking location-services mobile app, as a student at Stanford.
+Follow him at @sama

 Greg Brockman is the co-founder and CTO of OpenAI.

-Joi Ito is an investor, entrepreneur, and the director of the MIT Media Lab.
+Joi Ito is an investor, entrepreneur, and a past director of the MIT Media Lab.

 Any technology in human history is neutral.
 It’s how we decide to use it.